futursolo/sketchbook/docs/language.rst

 Indentation
 ===========
-Indentation is used to control the flow how the sketch is drawn.
+Indentation is used to control the flow on how the sketch is drawn.
 There're three types of keywords to control the indentation:

 - Indent keywords: :code:`if`, :code:`with`, :code:`for`, :code:`while`, :code:`try` and :code:`async`.
 - Unident keyword: :code:`end`.